Updated April 13, 2016

 Since March 2013, Chinese police have taken into custody dozens of activists, lawyers, and other citizens in a crackdown meant to suppress peaceful assembly, association, and expression around the country.
 The strident response by authorities was partially triggered by advocacy campaigns waged against official corruption and other politically sensitive issues.
-As of October 28, 2014, 70 individuals in total were taken into police custody, with 15 sentenced to prison.
-Among the total detained on criminal charges, 44 are known to have been formally arrested, of whom 39 have been indicted and/or tried (in grey below).
-Additionally, 35 are known to have been released on “bail pending further investigation.”
-See table below for details confirmed by CHRD and view a gallery of images and background information on several of the detainees.
+To date, 70 individuals in total were taken into police custody, with 37 tried and convicted, of whom 13 are still serving their prison sentences (in light blue below).
+Three individuals have still not yet been tried (in dark blue below) and have languished in pre-trial detention.
+Additionally, 54 have been released in total: 24 after completing their sentences (in grey below) and 30 were released on “bail pending further investigation.”
+See table below for details confirmed by CHRD.
+View a gallery of images and background information on several of the detainees.
 CHRD has also prepared more detailed case profiles for some individuals caught up in the crackdown.

 In Beijing, police have seized activists who organized a campaign demanding that more than 200 high-ranking Communist Party officials, including President Xi Jinping and Premier Li Keqiang, publicly disclose their financial wealth.
 Activists in Xinyu City, Jiangxi joined the anti-corruption campaign while also calling for the government to ratify the International Covenant on Civil and Political Rights (ICCPR), which China signed in 1998.